 Pre-Pandemic Workforce Trends

 The impact of the pandemic as a societal change agent has been powerful.
 In fact, nothing in the last few decades has had more influence on the impact of women at work.
-There are numerous studies implicating the differences in how the pandemic has affected men and women differently over the last 18 months.
+There are numerous studies implicating the differences in how the pandemic has affected men and women differently over the last two years.
 In reality, many of these societal/cultural changes started long before the pandemic.

 According to a 2019 study of women in the workplace, where 590 companies with over 22 million employees, were followed for 5 years.
 Two things are clear:

-1. Despite progress at a senior levels, women remain significantly underrepresented.
+1. Despite progress at a senior level, women remain significantly underrepresented.